electron-userland/electron-installer-dmg/README.md

 ## Requirements

-This module requires using macOS and Node 12 (LTS) or above.
+This module requires using macOS and Node 16 or above.

 ## Installation